danosb/psi_influence/med100kx8/README.md

 3. Create the database\
     ```mysql> create database myDatabase;```\
     ```mysql> \q```

+   Device debugging instructions can be found in the device_debug subfolder.

 4a.
 Update password and run in terminal\
     ```$ export MYSQL_USER=root```\